MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/delete-a-model.md

 # Delete a model in Microsoft SharePoint Syntex

-At some point, you might want to delete a document understanding model.
-Before you delete a model, you must first remove the model from all of the SharePoint document libraries where it has been applied.
+At some point, you might want to delete a document understanding model or a prebuilt model.
+Before you delete the model, you must first remove the model from all of the SharePoint document libraries where it has been applied.

 ## Remove a model from a library